Last updated February 8, 2021

 Similarly, packages arriving at your door through the mail should be completely safe.
 The virus particles that cause COVID-19 can survive on cardboard for under 24 hours.
 Under ideal conditions, they could possibly survive up to 3 days on some types of plastic or stainless steel, but there is no cause to avoid mail.

 Contracting COVID-19 by touching a contaminated surface and then touching your mouth or nose is very unlikely, but that doesn’t make sanitization any less important.
 Continue to thoroughly clean surfaces with frequent contact – light switches and doorknobs should be wiped down more often than usual.

 Is it true that this disease comes from animals?

 Coronaviruses often circulate in various animal species, and occasionally humans can become infected with a mutated strain.
 For example, MERS can be transmitted by dromedary camels.
-At this point, the WHO states that the animal origins are unknown.
-Some reports have suggested that the virus originated in pangolins or bats.
+The exact animal origins of the SARS-CoV-2 virus are still being studied, but genetic analysis has indicated that it is closely related to coronaviruses that are known to infect bats.

 Can I still visit my elderly relatives?

 It’s certainly risky to visit elderly relatives or anyone with lung problems or a weakened immune system.
 We’ve seen evidence that the virus can be transmitted before you show symptoms, so you could pass it on even if you feel perfectly fine.